 Even in the best economic times, job seekers are rejected for roles.
 However, during a job search in a recession, you’ll likely get more rejections than you’d like.
 It can be especially hard if you’re coming up on graduation and it feels like you’re the only one without a job.

 Though it’s not always easy, try to keep your spirits up.
 Continue searching and applying for jobs, networking online and in-person, and taking the occasional break to get outside.
 Whether it’s a walk around the block or getting together with friends, not thinking about your job search can help you return to it with a refreshed perspective and positive attitude.

 While what you learn in school matters, so does what you learn outside your required classes.
 Consider finding ways to expand your skills in ways your degree can’t.

 For example, you might start a website or contribute something to GitHub.
-You could enroll in a Forage virtual work experience to demonstrate your abilities on a real-world project.
+You could enroll in a Forage virtual job simulation to demonstrate your abilities on a real-world project.
 Add these achievements to your resume and LinkedIn page to help hiring managers better understand how you’re qualified for the role.